heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 > Traditional access control: PEP asks → PDP answers once → done.

-SAPL takes a fundamentally different approach through its publish/subscribe model.
+Wile SAPL also supports this authorization mode, SAPL also supports a fundamentally different approach through its publish/subscribe model.
 When a PEP subscribes to an authorization decision, the PDP sends an initial decision and then continues to monitor policy-relevant data.
 Whenever conditions change that affect the authorization decision, the PDP automatically pushes a new decision to the PEP, which can then update its enforcement